louischatriot/nedb/README.md

 </script>
 ```

-If you specify a `filename`, the database will be persistent, and automatically select the best storage method available (IndexedDB, WebSQL or localStorage) depending on the browser.
+If you specify a `filename`, the database will be persistent, and automatically select the best storage method available (IndexedDB, WebSQL or localStorage) depending on the browser. **WARNING**: the storage system changed between v1.3 and v1.4 and is NOT back-compatible!
+Raise an issue if you think that will be a problem for your users.

 NeDB is compatible with all major browsers: Chrome, Safari, Firefox, IE9+.
 Tests are in the `browser-version/test` directory (files `index.html` and `testPersistence.html`).